Estimating Racial Disparities When Race is Not Observed: The Proposed Methodology

 While EM algorithms are highly stable, due to their monotonic increasing of the marginal likelihood, they are also often slow to converge \citep{laird1993}.
 To address this, we propose, and include in our open-source software implementation, the use of fixed-point iteration accelerators such as Anderson acceleration or SQUAREM \citep{varadhan2008simple}.
 These techniques can substantially reduce the overall computational time without meaningfully affecting the stability of inference.

-Finally, it is important to note that the EM algorithm does not provide any uncertainty quantification.
-However, in large samples, sampling and model-based uncertainty is dominated by biases caused by even small violations of the underlying assumptions, a problem we discuss below in Section \ref{sec:sens} and the accompanying appendix.
-For BIRDiE models with few parameters, such as the complete-pooling model, bootstrapping is computationally feasible and can be used to approximate the asymptotic covariance matrix of the MAP estimate.
+\subparagraph{Uncertainty quantification via blocked Gibbs sampling.} While computationally efficient, the EM algorithm does not provide any uncertainty quantification.
+However, in large samples, sampling and model-based uncertainty dominated by biases caused by even small violations of the underlying assumptions, a problem we discuss below in Section~\ref{sec-sens} and the accompanying appendix.
+Even so, it is often useful to have some measure of sampling uncertainty.
+This is possible using blocked Gibbs sampling for some BIRDiE models with conjugate complete-data posteriors, such as the complete- and no-pooling models described above.